Published: May 24, 2022 | Last Updated: May 24, 2022

 You should review the complete audit report enclosed with your letter.
 You should determine if you agree with the proposed changes or wish to file a petition with the Tax Court to dispute the adjustments made by the IRS.

 If you do not agree with the adjustments and intend to file a petition, you should review the information provided in your letter, along with the information and instructions available on the United States Tax Court website.
-The necessary forms can be found on this website, along with a Petition Kit.
+The necessary guidance can be found on this website, along with a Petition Kit.
 There is a fee for the filing of a petition; however, you may file an Application for Waiver with the Tax Court.
 To petition the Tax Court, you must send your petition to the United States Tax Court (not the IRS) within the 90-day (or 150-day) period shown on your notice.
-This is the time period prescribed by law and cannot be extended by the IRS.
+This is the period prescribed by law and cannot be extended by the IRS.
 If you miss the deadline, you won’t be able to have a judge review your case without first paying the amount due.
 If the 90th day (or 150th day) is a Saturday, a Sunday, or a legal holiday in the District of Columbia, your petition will still be timely if filed on the next business day which is not a Saturday, Sunday, or legal holiday.

 Respond to the letter, even if you disagree with the information in the letter.
 If you disagree, send the IRS a letter explaining what information you think is in error.
 Provide the information requested in the letter.